San Francisco, California

 Friends of Lafitte Greenway

-Friends of Lafitte Greenway seeks to revitalize New Orleans Lafitte Corridor Neighborhoods by building, programming, and promoting the Lafitte Greenway as a great public space.
+Friends of Lafitte Greenway works to build, program, and promote the Lafitte Greenway as a great public space.